Fit a Generalized Linear Model with Elastic Net Regularization

 regression.
 The choice of which is made

-argument.
+using the family argument.
 Next follows the objectives of the various

 model families: